Mortal Engines (film): Author's response

 Philip Reeve, author of the Mortal Engines novels, praised the film, stating: "Christian Rivers has done a fantastic job – a huge, visually awesome action movie with perfect pace and a genuine emotional core ...
 There are many changes to the characters, world, and story, but it's still fundamentally the same thing."

 Accolades

 The film won an award from the Visual Effects Society for its visual effects.
-At the 17th Visual Effects Society Awards on February 5, 2019, the visual effects team of Matthew Sandoval, James Ogle, Nick Keller, Sam Tack, were honoured in the category of Outstanding Model in a Photoreal or Animated Project for their design of the moving city of London.
+At the 17th Visual Effects Society Awards on February 5, 2019, the visual effects team of Matthew Sandoval, James Ogle, Nick Keller, and Sam Tack were honoured in the category of Outstanding Model in a Photoreal or Animated Project for their design of the moving city of London.